drewsamsen/sr-cards-app/memory-bank/activeContext.md

 6. Add import/export functionality

 ## Active Decisions
+- **Login/Register UI**:
+  - Replaced tabbed interface with a simpler single form design
+  - Added "Already have an account?" and "Don't have an account?" text links to switch forms
+  - Removed all titles and descriptions for a minimal appearance
+  - Added more space between elements for better readability
+  - Increased input field size for better usability
+  - Improved dark theme colors with better contrast
 - **AI Explanation Modal**: Maximally simplified to show only the explanation content without labels
 - **Header Design**:
   - Removed Login button and made Try Demo the primary call-to-action in header at all screen widths